Quazi Sazzad Ali Zahir: Writings

 He has authored 63 books and a large number of articles in Bangla and English newspapers and periodicals in Bangladesh and abroad on Liberation War, war crime and genocide committed by Pakistan Army and their collaborators in 1971.
 He researched and presented more than 1,700 episodes of television and radio programmes in various channels, winning best TV documentary award ‘Bazlur Rahman Memorial Award’ in 2011.
 These episodes revolved around mainly on Liberation War, war crime and genocide committed by Pakistan Army and their collaborators in 1971.

 He is delivering lectures for Bangabandhu Memorial Trust on Liberation War, contribution of Bangabandhu, war crime and genocide, and anti-fundamentalism/anti-radicalization for last 11 years.
 He is teaching in institutes including Foreign Service Academy, Judicial Academy, BPATC, BIAM, Admin Academy, BBTA, BIBM, NDC (AFWC), DSCSC, Police Staff College, Social Welfare Training Academy, Youth Academy, Disaster Management Academy, Islamic academies, etc. on the subject of background and spirit of Liberation War, war crime and genocide.

 He researched, documented and wrote citation of Friends of Bangladesh who were honoured in 9 phases which included 248 Indian citizens who had great contribution in the Liberation of Bangladesh.
 He perceived the concept and has been entrusted for implementing the project of honouring every Indian martyred soldier.
 He documented and conducted the programme and read out the citations of Indian martyrs in the ceremony held in New Delhi on 8 April 2017 and 16 December 2018 in Calcutta.
 He also perceived the concept of awarding Mujib Scholarship to Indian officers/soldiers inheritance and the process is ongoing.

 He worked as editor of CLAWS (New Delhi) and worked for publication of 2 volumes on 1971 Liberation War.
 This idea was proposed to CLAWS by him and was the first effort in writing history together by war heroes of both countries.
-He as the Project Director and Executive Editor of Bangladesh Army History Project and completed writing of History of Bangladesh Army from 1948-2013 (5 volumes) and also edited Battles of 1971 (7 volumes).
+He was the Project Director and Executive Editor of Bangladesh Army History Project and completed writing of History of Bangladesh Army from 1948 to 2013 (5 volumes) and also edited Battles of 1971 (7 volumes).